AiDz-Suite/Utility/README.md

 A collection of notes on the internals of BrickPlanet.

 # Tools
-Tools for automating tasks on BrickPlanet.
+Tools for automating specific tasks on BrickPlanet.